 Prominent amongst the family during the late Middle Ages was Sion Phylip (1543-1620), Welsh poet, son of Phylip ap Morgan; Sir Robert Phelips (1560-1614), English Speaker of the House of Commons and master of the rolls, was fourth and youngest son of Thomas Phelips (1500-1588) of Montacute, Somerset.

-1587)...
-Another 320 words (23 lines of text) are included under the topic Early Fulop Notables in all our PDF Extended History products and printed products wherever possible.
+Another 270 words (19 lines of text) are included under the topic Early Fulop Notables in all our PDF Extended History products and printed products wherever possible.